SkyLothar/lua-resty-jwt/README.md

 Status
 ======

-This library is still under active development and is considered production ready.
+This library is under active development but is considered production ready.

 Description
 ===========